thedanhle/Facial-Recognition-Python-OpenCV/README.md

 # Facial-Recognition-Python-OpenCV
 Description: Facial recognition program to detect faces on an image or live camera feed using Python and OpenCV.

-## Creating face detection on a photo and live video feed:

 ##  Tutorial Video:
      https://www.youtube.com/watch?v=7IFhsbfby9s&list=WL&index=6&ab_channel=AdarshMenon